-Poor writing habits are the silent killer in the insurance industry, eroding insurance organizations' bottom lines with incalcuable damage to image and reputation, and countless lost opportunities attributable to miscommunication.
+Poor writing habits are the silent killer in the insurance industry, eroding insurance organizations' bottom lines with incalculable damage to image and reputation, and countless lost opportunities attributable to miscommunication.

 One of the biggest culprits?
 Agency software form letters.